edamame852/the-docs/docs/medical/medical-index.md

 - Paraffin (wax) not oil - More long term solution
 - In the event of mis-frozen section, unfrozen then paraffin sample, the stain resolution will also decrease

-# Current colleague
+# Current colleagues
 1. Josh - HKU Med, 1st deg - Bio, volunteered to help type Path. report, Added on IG (200 cases that day)
 2. Kevin - from Mainland, PhD (30+), ex-surgeon ~3 years
-3. Gary - dai lo that buys lunch.
-Mostly in N. hospital
+3. Prof Gary "Tse" - dai lo that buys lunch.
+Mostly in N. hospital but comes in PWH often, breast specialist
+    - PWH has no breast service
-4. To Ka Fai - senior, prof, grin taunt Joanne, likes coming back Sun
+4. Prof. To Ka Fai - senior, prof, grin taunt Joanne, likes coming back Sun.
+    - Helping with University Pathology Service
+    - Works in office almost everyday (~11am showup until 8-9pm)
+    - Looks at shit reel during afternoon
 5. Maribel - Tell Kevin to dictate
 6. Amy - medical staff boss
 7. Ronald - go back to N. hospital, sometimes still in PWH.
 Is a teacher